jean-malm-mdh/dva229-lab3/README.md

 Run the following set of commands (assuming that `dotnet` is in your path *AND* that F# templates are installed)

+To create a new solution file - which .NET uses to group projects together.

 `dotnet new sln --name DVA229_Lab3`

-This will create a solution file.
+This will create the project folder using the console template in the F# language.
+This will be your "runner" project

 `dotnet new console -lang "F#" --name Lab3`

-This will create the project folder using the console template in the F# language.
+This will add the project to the solution.

 `dotnet sln add .\Lab3\Lab3.fsproj`

-This will add the project to the solution.

 You should now have a solution containing a project with some code that looks like this.
 ```fs